Anti Australian

 Thank you for stating this, that is why I was a bit pissed on this particular case, there are some cases when the Australians want to show their power over Indonesians (not all the time), and when a fellow Indonesian condone this action it made me even more mad.

-26. Rambutan Says:
+26. Rambutan says:

 Don’t get me wrong.
 I don’t like Sutiyoso from the start, I personally puke on his leadership as a governor, but I tolerated him because he was elected in the office by the majority